your5e/5e-srd-markdown/dnd/521/breakdown.md

 **Casting Time:** Action **Range:** 60 feet **Components:** V, S, M (a lodestone and dust) **Duration:** Instantaneous

 You launch a green ray at a target you can see within range.
-The target can be a creature, a nonmagical object, or a creation of magical force, such as the wall created by *Wall of Force*.
+The target can be a creature, a nonmagical object, or a creation of magical force, such as the wall created by *Wall of Force.*

 A creature targeted by this spell makes a Dexterity saving throw.
 On a failed save, the target takes 10d6 + 40 Force damage.
 If this damage reduces it to 0 Hit Points, it and everything nonmagical it is wearing and carrying are disintegrated into gray dust.
 The target can be revived only by a *True Resurrection* or a *Wish* spell.